tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 but it is interesting to see the theory play out IRL.

 Regardless, it's great fun to fiddle with step frequency, reset frequency and input voltage and see the effects in the X-Y plot.

+See [LEAP#245 General Curve Tracer](../GeneralCurveTracer/) for a project that can be used to characterise most common components.

 ### Stairstep Generator